Financial-Times/origami/README.md

 The different social networks are (in the order suggested by the design team):

 * Twitter
-* Facebook (note: if Facebook isn't picking up the meta-data for your article properly [the Facebook debugging tool is very helpful](https://developers.facebook.com/tools/debug/sharing/))
+* Facebook (note: Facebook doesn't accept meta data attributes in the same way as the other sharing services, instead the [Facebook Crawler](https://developers.facebook.com/docs/sharing/webmasters/crawler) uses internal heuristics to make a best guess about the title, description, and preview image for your content.
+You can provide specifics for these attributes to facebook by using [Open Graph meta tags](https://developers.facebook.com/docs/sharing/webmasters#markup))
 * Linkedin
 * Whatsapp (note: this link does nothing if Whatsapp is not installed)
 * Google+ (written as 'googleplus' in the `links` config option)